pfalcon/pycopy/README.md

 versions, these may be enabled by default.
 To build these additional dependencies, first fetch git submodules for them:

-    $ git submodule update --init
+    $ make submodules

-Use the same command to get the latest versions of dependencies, as they are updated from time to time.
-After that, in the port directory (e.g. `ports/unix/`), execute:
+This will fetch all the relevant git submodules (sub repositories) that the port needs.
+Use the same command to get the latest versions of submodules as they are updated from time to time.
+After that execute:

     $ make deplibs